AriFordsham/GHCWiki/building/windows.md

 ## Summary

-1. Install *either*MSYS? (including the MSYS Devlopment ToolKit) *or*Cygwin?.
+1. Install *either*MSYS? (including the MSYS Development ToolKit) *or*Cygwin?.
 This is the interactive shell plus development tools (make etc) in which you're going to build GHC.

 1. Configure SSH?.